-To ensure a fair comparison, we have tried to keep the values of the hyperparameters of the classification model similar to the original configuration \cite{qaiser2019learning}.
-Each of the $10$ coordinate pairs $L_{F}$ was mapped to a location in the original WSI using a scale factor $s = 32$.
-The image tiles $i$ of size $2048 \times 2048 \times 3$ were extracted at resolution $40\times$.
-Furthermore, we performed standard data augmentations : random rotations $(0, 90, 180, 270)$ and horizontal and vertical flipping on the extracted image tiles.
-During training, in each mini-batch step $40$ image tiles were extracted from four down sampled images of different HER2 scores $[0-3+]$, resulting in an equal representation of all scores in a single batch.
-Given a single image tile $i$ from the batch, we extract six sequential multi-resolution glimpses of size $128 \times 128 \times 3$ at magnification levels $20 \times$ and $40 \times$ .
+Each of the coordinate pairs $L_{F}$ was mapped to a location in the original WSI using a scale factor $s = 32$.
+The image tiles {$i_0 \cdots i_N$} of size $2048 \times 2048 \times 3$ were extracted at resolution $40\times$.
+Furthermore, we performed standard data augmentations: random rotations $(0, 90, 180, 270)$ and horizontal and vertical flipping on the extracted image tiles.

+During training, in each mini-batch step, $N$ image tiles were extracted from each WSI, with one WSI sampled from each class, resulting in an equal representation of all scores in a single batch.
+Given a single image tile $i$ from the batch, we extract six sequential multi-resolution glimpses of size $128 \times 128 \times 3$ at magnification levels $20 \times$ and $40 \times$.
 The location of the first glimpse was selected randomly.
-The combined representation of the glimpse’s image and location features were of size $1 \times 256$ and the hidden layers of the RNN contained $256$ and $128$ neurons.
+The architectural specifications for the key components of the hard attention model are shown in Table. \ref{table:RL_architecture}.
+For simplicity, we have assumed a $N=1$ in the table.
+The combined representation of the glimpse’s image and location features were of size $1 \times 256$ as shown in the table. \ref{table:RL_architecture}.
+The hidden layers of the RNN (LSTM) contained $256$ and $128$ neurons.

-The Adam (Kingma \& Ba) optimizer \cite{kingma2014adam} and the StepLR scheduler was used for training the model.
-The learning rate for the soft attention module was initially set to $0.0001$ and the hard attention module was set to $0.001$.
-In our experiments we set the value of the regularizer as $1$ and in the joint loss experiments, we set the value of alpha as $0.5$.
+The Adam (Kingma \& Ba) optimizer \cite{kingma2014adam} and the StepLR scheduler were used for training the model.
+For the soft attention module, the initial learning rate was set to $0.0001$ with a weight decay of $0.00001$, while for the hard attention module, it was set to $0.001$.
+The scheduler for the soft attention module used a gamma of $0.1$ and a step size of $10,000$, whereas for the hard attention module, gamma was set to $0.99$ with a step size of $200$.
+Both optimizers used ${\text{betas}} = (0.9, 0.999)$.
+These choices were made to allow the soft attention module to converge gradually and in a stable manner whereas the hard attention module was configured with a learning rate suitable for fast decision-making for classification.
+In our experiments, we set the value of the regularizer as $1$ and the value of $\alpha$ as $0.5$.